 Published on March 23, 2016

-Autotube Limited is a tier 1 supplier to the automotive industry that produces motor vehicle parts & accessories.
+Autotube Limited is a tier-one supplier to the automotive industry that produces motor vehicle parts & accessories.
 The company has two manufacturing facilities located near Strathroy, Ontario, offering a full range of services from designing and prototyping to tooling & full production.

 Headquarters: 300 High Street East, Strathroy Ontario, N7G 4C5